 (b) appointed or engaged (as is relevant to the case) on the same terms and conditions, including as to remuneration, as those which applied to the person immediately before the commencement of this Act.

-”.

 9 The amendments in the Corruption and Crime Commission Act 2003 Sch.
 3 cl.
-7(3)-(6) are not included because the sections they sought to amend have been repealed by the Inspector of Custodial Services Act 2003 s.
+7(3)-(6) are not included because the sections they sought to amend have been deleted by the Inspector of Custodial Services Act 2003 s.
 56(1).

 10 The Inspector of Custodial Services Act 2003 s.
 56(1), which gives effect to Sch.
 2, reads as follows:

-“

 56. Consequential amendments to other Acts and regulations